shakes76/PatternFlow/image/histogram_equalisation/README.md

 ## Algorithm

-* Calculate the histogram of a given image
-* Calculate the cumulative distribution function (cdf) of the histogram
-* Normalise the cdf
-* Use the cdf as an intensity transformation function and interpolate a new set of pixel values
+The algorithm works by first producing a histogram of the provided image.
+This histogram, by default, has 256 bins and represents the density of pixel intensities.
+From this histogram, the algorithm produces a cumulative distribution function (cdf), and normalises it.
+Following this, the cdf is used as an intensity transformation function and a new set of pixel values are interpolated.
+These new interpolated pixel values are then reshaped and returned as an equalised image.

 ## Implementation
 equalize_hist(image, nbins=256, mask=None)